worldofmarcus/project-portfolio-4/README.md

 ## Languages

 * [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) - Provides the functionality for the application.
+* [HTML5](https://en.wikipedia.org/wiki/HTML) - Provides the content and structure for the website.
+* [CSS3](https://en.wikipedia.org/wiki/CSS) - Provides the styling for the website.
+* [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - Provides interactive elements of the website

 ## Frameworks, Libraries & Software
+* [Bootstrap](https://getbootstrap.com/) - A CSS framework that helps building solid, responsive, mobile-first sites
+* [Django](https://www.djangoproject.com/) - A model-view-template framework used to create the Review | Alliance site
+* [Balsamiq](https://balsamiq.com/) - Used to create the wireframe.
 * [Microsoft Excel](https://www.microsoft.com/sv-se/microsoft-365/excel) - Used to create testing scenarios.
 * [Github](https://github.com/) - Used to host and edit the website.
 * [GitBash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) - Terminal in [Gitpod](https://www.gitpod.io) used to push changes to the GitHub repository.